 Can Norfolk Pines Grow Outdoors?

 Can Norfolk pines grow outdoors?
-Captain James Cook spotted Norfolk Island pines in 1774 in the South Pacific.
-They were not the small potted plants you may purchase by that name today, but 200-foot giants.
+Captain James Cook spotted Norfolk Island pines in 1774 in the south Pacific.
+They were not the small potted plants you may purchase by that name today, but 200 foot (61 m.) giants.
 That is their original habitat and they grow much taller when planted in the ground of warm climes like this.

 Norfolk Island Pine Cold Tolerance

 Norfolk Island pine cold tolerance is not great.
-The trees thrive outside in U.S. Department of Agriculture plant hardiness zones 10 and 11.
-In these warm zones, you can grow Norfolk Island pine in the garden.
+The trees thrive outside in USDA plant hardiness zones 10 and 11.
+In these warm zones you can grow Norfolk Island pine in the garden.
 Before planting the trees outdoors, however, you’ll want to understand the growing conditions the trees need to thrive.

 If you want Norfolk Pines in the landscape near your home, plant them in an open, bright location.
-But don’t site them in full sun.
+Don’t site them in full sun though.
 Norfolk pine in the garden accept low light as well, but more light means denser growth.